Npolesana/tripbuilder/README.md

 The same principle is applied to multi city trips, just adding multi_city_trip_1, multi_city_trip_2 or multi_city_trip_3 (on top of departure and arrival ids.)

+Provided there is a postman collection called Flight Builder.postman_collection.json with the list of available calls.